Cristine Rotenberg: Career

-Nail polish lines

 Holo Taco

-In July 2019, Rotenberg launched her own nail polish line called Holo Taco.
+In July 2019, Rotenberg launched her own nail polish brand called Holo Taco.
 She began brainstorming for the business in 2017 and started prototyping polishes in 2018.
-The original Holo Taco launch contained two opaque polishes ("One Coat Black" and "Royal-Tea Blue") in addition to three silver holographic top coats.
+The name of the brand stems from her consistent use of holographic top coats of nail polish in YouTube videos and viewers misunderstanding her pronunciation of "top coat" as "taco".
+The original Holo Taco launch contained three silver holographic top coats in addition to two opaque polishes ("One Coat Black" and "Royal-Tea Blue").
 The collection sold out within two hours.
+Holo Taco has since released numerous nail polish collections, including collaborations with YouTubers Julien Solomita and Safiya Nygaard.
+In October 2024, selected polishes from the brand began being sold at Ulta Beauty in the United States.

 Rotenberg's aim with Holo Taco is the creation of high-quality nail polishes with a special emphasis on special effects polishes, including holographic, multi-chrome, and iridescent components and finishes.
 Despite higher production costs for special effects polishes, Holo Taco's avowed aim is to keep prices as affordable as possible.
 As of 2022, Holo Taco has sold more than 1 million bottles of nail polish.

-Collaborations

-Rotenberg has collaborated with several nail polish-producing companies to create collections or specific colors.
-The Simplynailogical collection by F.U.N.
-Lacquer consisted of six holographic colors in three separate shades: pink, blue, and black with each having their respective linear holo version.
-She promoted the collection in a video on her channel and on her blog.
-Through collaboration with the site Live Love Polish, she released two Starrily brand nail polishes called "Menchie the Cat" and "Zyler the Cat".